MLS A to Z at the U

 • ACCESSIBILITY AND ACADEMIC ACCOMMODATIONS

-Academic accommodations are a fundamental component of academic success, ensuring that every student has equal access to learning opportunities.
+Academic accommodation is a fundamental component of academic success, ensuring that every student has equal access to learning opportunities.
 At Miami Law, we are dedicated to providing a supportive academic environment.
 Students who require academic accommodations are strongly encouraged to contact Accessibility Services to initiate the interactive process.
 This collaborative approach allows Accessibility Services and students to work together to identify appropriate accommodations tailored to each student’s specific needs, ensuring optimal support throughout the legal education journey.

 B